Knoxville: Summer of 1915: Musical structure

 After the streetcar fades, the soprano begins a lyrical passage "now is the night one blue dew."
-Here the soprano reaches the highest note of the entire work, a B-flat sung piano.
+Here the soprano reaches the highest note of the entire work, a B♭ sung piano.
 After this, we return to a rough interpretation of the first theme; this time the harp carries the "rocking" theme alone.
 This brief return to familiarity smoothly transitions into a passage where the narrator has changed from describing the summer's eve to contemplating grander things: "On the rough wet grass of the back yard my father and mother have spread quilts"...
 As was common before air conditioning, people would spend evenings outside their houses.
 Here adults and the narrator are lying down on quilts, talking sparsely and idly.
 In relative silence, the narrator, still a child, contemplates the vastness of the stars and "my people," sitting quietly with "larger bodies than mine".
 Thematically, the orchestra is closest to the introductory section before the rocking, consisting of a repetitive exchange between the bassoon and the other woodwinds.

 The section ends particularly poignantly, with the narrator counting off the people present, ending with "One is my father who is good to me."
 The orchestra breaks into an agitated section, characterized musically by leaps of ninths and seconds.
 We see here that the text has struck a chord with Barber, whose father was grievously ill at the time, drawing a parallel between Agee's father (his text is "strictly autobiographical") in 1915 and Samuel Barber's father at the time of writing in 1947.

-The childlike recollection of the summer's evening now turns abruptly, seriously "who shall ever tell the sorrow of being on this earth," again hitting the high B-flat.
+The childlike recollection of the summer's evening now turns abruptly, seriously "who shall ever tell the sorrow of being on this earth," again hitting the high B♭.
 The narrator then asks for the blessing of the aforementioned people, and moves into a final re-entry of the original theme, while the narrator talks about being put to bed.
 The piece ends with the instruments calmly rising, almost floating, reinforcing the dreamlike aspects of the piece.

 Premiere

 Knoxville: Summer of 1915 was premiered on April 9, 1948, by Eleanor Steber and the Boston Symphony Orchestra conducted by Serge Koussevitzky.
 The performance was met with mixed reviews.

 Barber was not present at the premiere (he was committed to work at the American Academy in Rome at the time, and the performance could not be rescheduled).
-Koussevitzy wired to him noting that the performance was "an outstanding success and made a deep impression on all".
+Koussevitzky wired to him noting that the performance was "an outstanding success and made a deep impression on all".
 While Koussevitzky never performed the work again, it has remained popular over the years.

 While the vocal part is typically sung by a soprano, it is also sometimes sung by a tenor.
 One such performance of the work with a tenor soloist took place in 2004 at the Lanaudière Festival with Anthony Dean Griffey and the Montreal Symphony, conducted by JoAnn Falletta.